 When Jimmy Carter left office in January 1981, many observers remarked how much he had aged in those 4 long years.
 Perhaps it was age, or simply his trademark smile being wiped off his face during the Iran Hostage Crisis.

-Recent thoughts of that made me want to go back and see how other recent presidents looked at the beginning and end of their terms.
-It does appear that being president ages some men more than others.
+Recent thoughts of that made us want to go back and see how other recent presidents looked at the beginning and end of their terms.
+We found that being president seemed age some men more than others.

 George W. Bush had 9/11 and two wars to wage, not to mention the wars he had to wage at home against an army of detractors.
 He looks 20 years older in his last year in office than he did in his first.

 Different presidents aged differently during their time in office.